We Build the Wall

-We Build the Wall is an organization that solicited donations to build private sections of the wall along the Mexico–U.S. border.
+We Build the Wall was an organization that solicited donations to build private sections of the wall along the Mexico–U.S. border.
 It started as a GoFundMe campaign by United States Air Force veteran Brian Kolfage in December 2018.
 Kolfage announced the formation of a 501(c)(4) non-profit organization in January 2019.
 By mid-2020, over $25 million had been raised and a 3-mile (4.8 km) section of fence had been built.
-The organization was involved in the construction of walls along the border in Sunland Park, New Mexico and Mission, Texas.
+The organization was involved in the construction of walls along the border in Sunland Park, New Mexico, and Mission, Texas.

-Its advisory board included politicians and activists with a hard-line stance on illegal immigration, including former secretary of state of Kansas Kris Kobach; former congressman Tom Tancredo; Blackwater USA founder Erik Prince; former Milwaukee sheriff David Clarke; and former Trump chief strategist Steve Bannon, who is chairman of the board.
+Its advisory board included politicians and activists with a hard-line stance on illegal immigration, including former secretary of state of Kansas Kris Kobach; former congressman Tom Tancredo; Blackwater USA founder Erik Prince; former Milwaukee sheriff David Clarke; and former Trump chief strategist Steve Bannon, who was chairman of the board.

-In August, 2020 Brian Kolfage, Steve Bannon, Andrew Badolato and Timothy Shea were charged with a scheme to divert over a million dollars from We Fund the Wall, of which at least $350,000 illegally went to Kolfage for personal use.
+In August 2020, Brian Kolfage, Steve Bannon, Andrew Badolato and Timothy Shea were charged with a scheme to divert over a million dollars from We Fund the Wall, of which at least $350,000 illegally went to Kolfage for personal use.
 The men faced federal felony charges of conspiracy to commit wire fraud and conspiracy to commit money laundering.
-Kolfage and Badolato pled guilty, Bannon was pardoned by then-President Trump, and Shea was convicted in October 2022 after the first trial ended in a hung jury.
-Bannon was later indicted in September, 2022 on state charges in New York.
+Kolfage and Badolato pled guilty and were sentenced.
+After Shea's first trial ended in a hung jury, he was convicted in October 2022 and received a 63-month sentence in July 2023.
+Bannon was pardoned of federal charges by then-President Trump, but he was indicted in September 2022 on state charges in New York to which he pleaded guilty on February 11, 2025.

+As of 2023, after the sentencing of the founders, the organization was defunct.